ProjectTorreyPines/GitHubActionsWorkflows/README.md

 ## Available workflows:

+All workflows currently use latest julia subversion of v1 and run on x64 architecture in ubuntu-latest image.

 ### 1. **Compat Helper**
 Installs compat helper which checks for updates in dependencies based on compat entries in `Project.toml` and sends a PR to dev branch if a dependency has updated version available.
 * Typically used with cron schedule, called from master branch.